FienGoetmaeckers/Autism-and-Exploration/README.md

 ## Analysis
-### Parameter estimation
+### Model and parameter estimation
 Contains all scripts to read in behavioural data and estimate the model parameters per participant.
 These scripts use Python programming language.
+We used Python version 3.9.

 ### Statistical analyses
 * Analysis_script.R : R script for conducting statistical analyses on behavioural and modelling data, includes code for creation of figures.
+We used R version 4.4.1.

 ## Data
 Includes all needed data to replicate findings.